CK Travels

 Frequented by locals and tourists alike, The Coach and Horses is a nice spot for a cold pint of Fuller’s beer, with a historic interior and seats outside on the streets, for prime people-watching.

 Soho’s Coach and Horses is a listed building and there has been a pub on this part of Soho since the 18th century.
-We’ve spent many an afternoon on the seats outside drinking pints of Frontier watching the world go by (and the occasional celeb like Pulp’s Jarvis Cocker).
+We’ve spent many an afternoon on the seats outside drinking pints of London craft beer watching the world go by (and the occasional celeb like Pulp’s Jarvis Cocker).

 To note that in the past and when we first visited, The Coach and Horses pub in Soho used to be the first pub in London to have a vegetarian only menu but this is no longer the case.